DKarandikar/ising-model/README.md

 # Overview and Aims

 Basic implementation of a monte-carlo method to the 2d Ising model.
-Currently the only result is an energy-temperature graph showing the phase shift around 2.5 T.

-Want to implement more graphs, such as heat capacity and magnetization to see the phase shift from more angles.
-Also potentially want to run it as an observable simulation to see the phases form.
+Phase change can be seen around the T=2.5 mark.

-Performance: convert the actual simulation to Cython to increase efficiency
+Aims: want to implement more graphs, such as heat capacity to see the phase shift from more angles.

 ## Installation